zacharyrosenberg/CS101CodecademyProject/README.md

 # CS101CodecademyProject

 This is my terminal final project for the CS 101 course on Codecademy.
 It is a blackjack game where there is a dealer and an individual player.
 It is a standard blackjack game, where the goal is to beat the dealer and win money.
+I created three classes, namely a dealer, player, and cards class.
+The game plays as a normal blackjack game, where the program will ask the player for inputs regarding the current hand being played.